MatthewZelenka/autoSchool/README.md

 # autoSchool
-Automatic meet and zoom logging in application build for students
+Automatic meet and zoom logging in application build for yrdsb students